-Exploring Blue Mountains Australia
+Exploring Blue Mountains, Australia

 Scores of tourists visit Sydney, a sprawling city with attractions like Sydney Harbour, Sydney Opera and others.
 What if we told you that in less than two hours from Sydney, you could escape the city and be in picturesque mountains replete with natural beauty and adventure thrills?
 We are discussing the Blue Mountains, a UNESCO World Heritage Site comprising seven national parks.
-Read on to know how we went about exploring the Blue Mountains in Australia.
+Read on to know how we went about exploring Blue Mountains, Australia.

 Why are the Blue Mountains so-called?

 The natural blue haze on the mountains is created by the eucalyptus (Nilgiri in Hindi) trees that grow on these mountains.
 The eucalyptus oil (Yes, the same we use for a stuffy nose) released from the trees mixes with water vapour and sunlight to produce the azure blue colour.
 The Blue Mountains are home to more than 100 species of eucalyptus, 400 species of animals and numerous other flora and fauna, some dating back to the Jurassic era.
+The Blue Mountains or Nilgiris in India on the other hand get their name thanks to the blue Neelakurinji flowers that bloom once in 12 years.

 Things to do in the Blue Mountains